zejyun6018/ipi-doc-source/source/iot_pi/HowToFlashImage.md

 - Copy the prebuilt bootable Linux image to the working directory on your development host.
 - In Windows environment, please download [rufus](https://rufus.ie/) to flash image to SD Card

-​       **Note:** All of files will be erased on SD Card.
-The size should be at least 16 Gb.
+​       **Note:** All files will be erased on SD Card.
+The size should be preferable 16 Gb or larger, a class 10 SD card or higher advised

 <br>

 ### Windows Host:

-1. Insert an empty MicroSD Card into development host and execute rufus.exe as the below. it will auto-detected your storage.
+1. Insert an empty MicroSD Card into the development host and execute rufus.exe as the below. it will auto-detected your storage.

 <img align="center" src="HowToFlashImage.assets/rufus_1.png" style="zoom: 67%;" />